-- Medicare Group Q.S.C, formerly known as Al Ahli Specialised Hospital Company Q.S.C., is a Qatari Public Shareholding Company incorporated on 30 December 1996 under Commercial Registration Number 18895.
+Medicare Group Q.S.C, formerly known as Al Ahli Specialised Hospital Company Q.S.C., is a Qatari Public Shareholding Company incorporated on 30 December 1996 under Commercial Registration Number 18895.
 The Company's registered office located at P.O.
 Box 6401, Doha, State of Qatar.
 The Company's main activity is to operate a specialised hospital and promote medical services in State of Qatar.
-Although the Group holds less than 20% of the ownership interest and voting rights of MCGS, the Group has the ability to exercise significant influence through its nominated members in board of directors of MCGS, hence the equity method has been applied. - (iii) Qatar Islamic Insurance Company Q.S.C.
-(QISI) Qatar Islamic Insurance Company Q.S.C. was incorporated in the State of Qatar as a Closed Shareholding Company on 30 October 1993.
-On 12 December 1999 the Company changed its status to a public listed Company.
-The Company is engaged in business of underwriting general, Takaful (life) and health noninterest insurance in accordance with the Islamic Shari'a principles.
-Although the Group holds less than 20% of the ownership interest and voting rights of QISI, the Group has the ability to exercise significant influence through its nominated members in board of directors of QISI, hence the equity method has been applied. - (iv) Dar Al-Sharq for Printing, Publishing and Distribution W.L.L.(Dar Al Sharq)
+Although the Group holds less than 20% of the ownership interest and voting rights of MCGS.
+The Group has the ability to exercise significant influence through its nominated members in board of directors of QISI, hence the equity method has been applied.